 Controlling scope creep starts at the very beginning of the project, with your client’s expectations and vision.
 It’s important to understand these fully before even beginning the project, and making sure the client isn’t going to change their mind halfway through the project.

-If you’re working with a new client, it’s best to meet with them in person and discuss details of the project.
+If you’re working with a new client, it’s best to meet with them in person and discuss the details of the project.
 It’s difficult to gauge a person’s vision via phone call or email because body language can be so essential to communicating effectively.

 You may find that a client emails in a way that seems apathetic, but when you meet in person they’re extremely excited about the project (and their body language shows it).
 Meeting in person helps build that human connection that will become essential later on in the project when changes are made or suggested.